 Being a male counsellor, the offer is perhaps a different one.
 A different way to express, share and deal with what comes up.
 I tend not to shy away but go with you, facing whatever comes up without fear.

-Area's of specialism include family issues, anxiety, relationships, stress, disability, autism, being male, suicide- ideation and survival.
+Area's of specialism include depression, anxiety, stress, disability, autism and neuro-diversity, being male, suicide- ideation and survival.

 Training, qualifications & experience

-My entire career has been about helping others and has worked therapeutically for 8 years.
+My entire career has been about helping others and has worked therapeutically for more than ten years.
 Most recently I have spent two years as a volunteer counsellor for a local charity.